Role of RBI in the Indian banking system

 The reserve ratio determines the reserve requirements that banks are liable to maintain with the central bank.
 These tools are:

 It refers to the minimum amount of funds in cash( decided by the RBI) that a commercial bank has to maintain with the Reserve Bank of India, in the form of deposits.
 An increase in this ratio will eventually lead to a considerable decrease in the money supply.
 On the contrary, a fall in CRR will lead to an increase in the money supply.
 Currently, it is 4%.

 (ii) Statuary Liquidity Ratio (SLR)

 SLR is concerned with maintaining the minimum percentage( fixed by RBI) of assets in the form of non-cash with itself.
 The flow of credit is reduced by increasing this liquidity ratio and vice-versa.
 As SLR rises the banks will be restricted to pump money in the economy, thereby contributing towards a decrease in the money supply.
 The reverse case happens if there is a fall in SLR, it increases the money supply in the economy.
 Currently, SLR is 19.5%.

 Read Alos:- Latest Bank Rates – CRR, SLR, MSF, Bank rate

 These include both, outright purchase and sale of government securities, for both, injection and absorption of liquidity in the economy.

 Market Stabilisation Scheme (MSS)

 This instrument was introduced in 2004.
-Surplus liquidity of a more enduring nature arising from large capital inflows is absorbed through sale of short-dated government securities and treasury bills.
-The cash so mobilised is held in a separate government account with the Reserve Bank.
+Surplus liquidity of a more enduring nature arising from large capital inflows is absorbed through the sale of short-dated government securities and treasury bills.
+The cash so mobilized is held in a separate government account with the Reserve Bank.